 - Do proofread.
 Make effort to check the grammar and the spelling of words when writing a resume.
 As much as possible, submit an error-free resume to the employer.

 - Don’t add too much creativity.
 Too much color formats can be eye straining and distracting.
-Choose one to two colors that are not flashy and not too vibrant if you want to add creativity on your resume.
+Choose one to two colors that are not flashy and not too vibrant if you want to add creativity to your resume.
 Moreover, never use informal language and images on your resume.

 - Don’t Lie.
 Refrain from putting incorrect information on your resume.
 Write your current contact information and the right background so that you do not get into trouble.